jclark/satpulse/README.md

 There are some existing, well-established open source projects that provide similar functionality, but they are don't do quite what gps4ptp does.

-It would probably be possible to evolve these, but they are both written in C, and I think it's time to move on to more modern, safer languages.
+It would probably be possible to evolve these, but they are both written in C, and I personally want to work in more modern, safer languages.

 ### LinuxPTP

 The [LinuxPTP](https://linuxptp.sourceforge.net/) project provides a number of programs.
 The main one is ptp4l, which implements the PTP protocol. gps4ptp is intended to work in conjunction with ptp4l.
 LinuxPTP also includes the ts2phc program, which with the `-s nmea` options performs the same basic function as gps4ptp.
 However, it does not have the extra features that gps4ptp provides.
-In particular, it uses the NMEA protocol, rather than UBX; this is simple, and universally supported, but the only information provided is the current UTC time.
+In particular, it understands only the NMEA protocol; this is simple, and universally supported, but the only time-related information it provides is the current UTC time.

 ### gpsd